PankajNk/pythonquiz/README.md

-Ideawas to creating quiz competition using python in console based , You just need to have basic understanding of python
+Idea was to creating quiz competition using python in console based , You just need to have basic understanding of python